sharhar/Leopard-EM/docs/programs/match_template.md

 Again, you will need to simulate a 3D electron scattering potential from a PDB file (for example with the [ttsim3d](https://github.com/teamtomo/ttsim3d) package) before running the script.

 We have not specified any arguments in the line `df = mt_manager.results_to_dataframe()`.
-You can have more control over the peak extraction by specifiying a locate_peak_kwargs dictionary.
+You can have more control over the peak extraction by specifying a locate_peak_kwargs dictionary.

   `df = mt_manager.results_to_dataframe(locate_peaks_kwargs={"false_positives": 1.0})`

 or

   `df = mt_manager.results_to_dataframe(locate_peaks_kwargs={"z_score_cutoff": 7.8})`